 |Mold and mildew resistance.

-Recommended Uses - Our Indoor Court Tiles are the perfect flooring option for any indoor basketball court, volleyball court, tennis court, badminton court, bocce ball court, and much more.
+Recommended Uses - Our Indoor Court Tiles are a great flooring option for indoor basketball courts, volleyball courts, badminton courts, and more.
+Not recommended for pickleball or tennis.

 Indoor Court interlocking tiles are easy to maintain.
 Cleaning of these multiuse tiles typically includes: